shimmy568/blog/source/_posts/docker-nodejs.md

 WORKDIR /app/
 ```

 This sets the working directory for out docker application.
-You can think of it like a `cd` command but unlike that it will keep it's directory state for when the container starts up and runs our start command we set with CMD.
+You can think of it like a `cd` command but unlike that, it will keep its directory state for when the container starts up and runs our start command we set with CMD.

 ---
 ```
 COPY package*.json .
 ```

-This copies the two files that we need to install our npm modules that we need into our working directory `/app/` which is our current directory so we can refer to it with "." (. acts as the current directory and .. is the parent directory) and not have to use "/app".
-Having this separated from copying our src files means that we only have to re run the npm install command when we change those two files and we don't have to re run it when we change anything in src.
+This copies the two files that we need to install the npm modules that we need into our working directory `/app/` which is our current directory so we can refer to it with "." (. acts as the current directory and .. is the parent directory) and not have to use "/app".
+Having this separated from copying our src files means that we only have to re-run the npm install command when we change those two files and we don't have to re-run it when we change anything in src.
 This will make our builds a fuck of a lot faster.

 ---
 ```
 RUN npm i
 ```

-This runs the bash command npm i installing all our node modules.
+This runs the bash command npm I installing all our node modules.
 You can run anything here that you would be able to in the terminal.

 ---
 ```
 COPY src src
 ```
 This copies all our source files from our local machine to our docker image into the src directory within our working directory.
-So the the src directory will end up in /app/src since our working directory is currently /app.
+So the src directory will end up in /app/src since our working directory is currently /app.

 ---
 ```